RedPitaya/Documentation/quickStart/alucase/alucase.rst

     - a transparent plastic rod, the light of red LED (Ready / CPU activity) guided to the top of the caseing

 .. figure:: rp_alucase_03.jpg
+   :align: center

    Interior of the Red Pitaya Aluminum Case.

 On the Interior, there is a block located in the upper part of the housing (right)